prahtz/home-security-project/README.md

 Now you can simply run `make` or `make raspbian` to generate the executable file `hsp` in a Raspbian enviroment.

-If you are running it from any other Linux distribution, run `make linux`.
+If you are running it from any other Linux distribution, run `make linux` or `make linux_debug`.

 ## Run
 Once you compiled the executable, run this command: